Barry's Amusements

-Barry's Amusements was an amusement park in Portrush in Northern Ireland.
-Located in the center of Portrush, County Antrim, on the north coast, it was founded in 1925.
-The owners offered it for sale in 2019 and it was reported sold for redevelopment in 2021.
+Barry's Amusements was an amusement park in Northern Ireland.
+Located in the centre of Portrush, County Antrim, on the north coast, it was founded in 1925.
+The owners offered it for sale in 2019 and it was reported to be sold for redevelopment in 2021.
 In April 2022, it reopened under lease as Curry's Fun Park.

 Park

-The amusement park occupies 2.23 acre in the center of Portrush; as of 2013 it was the largest amusement park in Ireland.
+The amusement park occupies 2.23 acre in the center of Portrush; as of 2013 it was the largest amusement park in Northern Ireland.
 It has a mixture of traditional and modern amusements and was normally open from Easter Monday until the first week in September.
 Barry's employed many teenagers and university students from the area.

 History

 Barry's was founded in 1925 by the married couple of Francesco Trufelli, a former trapeze artist and manager of the Royal Italian Circus, and Evelyn Chipperfield of the Chipperfield's Circus family, and remained a family business; as of 2006, when the BBC broadcast a documentary on the park, it was run by sisters Lisa and Kristina Trufelli, the fourth generation.
 It became the longest-running amusement park in Northern Ireland.
 The couple toured with the circus and then opened the amusement park in 1926 after being invited by the local railway company to permanently locate on a site beside the railway station; according to the company history, rather than use either of their family names, they named it 'Barry's' after the first supplier to arrive on-site, Barr.
 The family at one time also operated Barry's amusement parks in Belfast and Bangor.

 The park was offered for sale in November 2019 as a going concern, but was unable to open for the 2020 season because of the COVID-19 pandemic.
 In May 2021 it was offered for sale as a development opportunity.
 An online petition was launched protesting against development.
 In early August, Barry's was reported sold to property developer Michael Herbert.
-In September 2021, the new owner sought a tenant to operate it as an entertainment or leisure venue; in March 2022 the Curry family, who operate Curry's Fun Park in Salthill, in County Galway, announced that they had signed a long-term lease and planned to reopen Barry's at Easter, also as Curry's Fun Park.
+In September 2021, the new owner sought a tenant to operate it as an entertainment or leisure venue; in March 2022 the Curry family, who operate Curry's Fun Park in Salthill, in County Galway, announced that they had signed a long-term lease and planned to reopen Barry's at Easter, also as Curry's Fun Park Portrush.
 It reopened on 9 April 2022.